Runbook Examples

 - Set renewal reminder

-• Your server addresses
+• Server addresses

-• Add or remove steps
+• Add or remove steps as needed

 • Change decision points

-• Include your tools
+• Include your specific tools and commands